AN1LU/Application-Web-Design/README.md

 - Formatting content for static site generators.

 Markdown can be converted into clean, structured HTML, making it ideal for web content while remaining easy to edit in any text editor.

+I will add in the commit of this last update what is actually a commit here in github